invisibl-cloud/identity-manager-docs/docs/guides-quick-start.md

 > Note: If you already have a cluster setup ready, you can refer to the [Getting started](guides-getting-started.md) guide.

-> Note: The minimum supported version of Kubernetes is `1.16.0`.

 ## Pre-requisites

 The following tools are needed to be installed in your system: